By IndraStra Global Editorial Team 2014 Chumar Incident was just a teaser, The future incursions in this particular region wil...

 Burmese islands from the SLORC.
 According to the same news story, the

-intelligence collected by these facilities was to be shared with the Burmese,
+intelligence collected by these facilities was to be shared with the Burmese to help " strengthen future cooperative military ties between the two

-countries”.27 The source of all these claims was given as a former senior an official of Japan’s Defence Agency, in turn quoting “a British military intelligence
+countries”.27 The source of all these claims was given as a former senior official of Japan’s Defence Agency, in turn quoting “a British military intelligence

 official”.